listiary/Listiary/README.md

 You can visit the prototype and interact with it.
 You will not be allowed to edit content yet, but you can try out a read-only version of the editor and inspect the Describe code in action.

 📚 Listiary documentation - [https://documentation.listiary.net/listiary/](https://documentation.listiary.net/listiary/)
-This is the central documentation place for the Listiary/Describe project.
+This is the main documentation hub for the Listiary and Describe projects.

 📚 Describe documentation - [https://documentation.listiary.net/](https://documentation.listiary.net/)
-This is the central documentation place for the Listiary/Describe project.
+This is the main documentation hub for the Listiary and Describe projects.

 📚 Describe library - [library.listiary.com](https://library.listiary.com/)
-You can browse Describe Markup Language source codes in the library.
-You can also download and edit them, try to compile them yourself, or whatever.
+Browse Describe Markup Language source codes.
+You can view, download, and experiment with compiling files locally - they are diverse and free.

 :octocat: Listiary repository on GitHub - [https://github.com/viktorchernev/Listiary](https://github.com/viktorchernev/Listiary)
 This is the home of the Listiary codebase.

 :octocat: Describe repository on GitHub - [https://github.com/viktorchernev/DescribeCompiler](https://github.com/viktorchernev/DescribeCompiler)
-This is the home of the Describe Markup Language compiler codebase, and the main Describe repository.
+This is the home of the Describe Markup Language compiler and the primary Describe project repository.

 Listiary wiki (dev version, password protected) - [https://development.listiary.net/m.index.php](https://development.listiary.net/m.index.php)
-Developers only!
-This is the website you experience when working on the project.
-It is password protected.
+Developer-only environment.
+Password-protected instance used during project development.

 Listiary wiki Radiowatch - [https://radiowatch.listiary.net/m.index.html](https://radiowatch.listiary.net/m.index.html)
 This will be the first wiki we will likely release, even if in a read only format at first.
 It has custom plugins to listen to radio and cloud music and bot to content pipelines, and other cool features.
 Is not ready yet.

+This is an upcoming themed wiki release.
+Initially planned as read-only.
+Includes custom plugins for radio and cloud music streaming, content bots, and other cool experimental features.
+Not yet ready for public release - I give the link as a curiosity.

 ## Get in touch